 Three UMN Morris Students Are Fulbright Finalists

 - Grady, an English/German/Medieval Studies triple major, will spend a year in Germany.

 - Carlson, a Spanish/Latin American Area Studies major, will spend a year in Mexico.

 - Their successes speak to the power and value of a Morris education on the global stage.

-Brittany Grady '17 and Autumn Carlson '18 have earned Fulbright U.S. Student Program awards.
+Brittany Grady '17, Autumn Carlson '18, and Alexa Barta ’18 have earned Fulbright U.S. Student Program awards.
 Their successes speak to the power and value of a Morris education on the global stage.